m4ttr4ymond/m4ttr4ymond.github.io/_pages/resources.md

 ### [Geometric Deep Learning: Grids, Groups, Graphs, Geodesics, and Gauges](https://arxiv.org/abs/2104.13478)
 To me, this seems like the definitive work on Geometric Deep Learning.
 There's more than enough material to warrant several readings.
-> The last decade has witnessed an experimental revolution in data science and machine learning, epitomised by deep learning methods.
+> The last decade has witnessed an experimental revolution in data science and machine learning, epitomized by deep learning methods.
 Indeed, many high-dimensional learning tasks previously thought to be beyond reach -- such as computer vision, playing Go, or protein folding -- are in fact feasible with appropriate computational scale.
 Remarkably, the essence of deep learning is built from two simple algorithmic principles: first, the notion of representation or feature learning, whereby adapted, often hierarchical, features capture the appropriate notion of regularity for each task, and second, learning by local gradient-descent type methods, typically implemented as backpropagation.
 > While learning generic functions in high dimensions is a cursed estimation problem, most tasks of interest are not generic, and come with essential pre-defined regularities arising from the underlying low-dimensionality and structure of the physical world.
 This text is concerned with exposing these regularities through unified geometric principles that can be applied throughout a wide spectrum of applications.
 > Such a 'geometric unification' endeavour, in the spirit of Felix Klein's Erlangen Program, serves a dual purpose: on one hand, it provides a common mathematical framework to study the most successful neural network architectures, such as CNNs, RNNs, GNNs, and Transformers.
 On the other hand, it gives a constructive procedure to incorporate prior physical knowledge into neural architectures and provide principled way to build future architectures yet to be invented.